For medical schools in Australia, there are broadly three types of places available.

 2. Domestic full-fee place

 Domestic full-fee places may be offered to students who were not offered a CSP, or students applying to programmes that do not offer a CSP (e.g. Bond University, Macquarie University).
 Full-fee paying students are required to pay a considerably higher tuition fee since they do not receive a government subsidy.
-This varies from university to university, but is typically in the range of $60,000-$70,000 and is close to the international student fee.
-It should be noted that domestic full-fee paying students may not be guaranteed an internship in Australia whereas CSP students are.
+This varies from university to university, but is typically in the range of $40,000-$80,000 and is close to the international student fee.
+It should be noted that domestic full-fee paying students may not be guaranteed an internship in Australia upon successful completion of their medical degree, whereas CSP students are.

 3. International place

 Many Australian medical schools have varying numbers of reserved places for international students.
-Tuition fees for international students varies from university to university, but as a guide you can expect around $70,000 or more each year.
+For instance, Notre Dame’s Sydney campus will accept a maximum of 10 international students, while the University of Adelaide will have 36 places for international students in 2022.
+Tuition fees for international students vary from university to university, but as a guide you can expect to pay about $70,000-$80,000 each year.
 Medical degrees awarded in Australia are internationally recognised and graduates may apply for residency positions in other countries (e.g. if a graduate wishes to practise medicine back in their own country).
-It may be more challenging for international students to secure an internship in Australia after graduating compared to domestic students.
+It is important to note that, due to factors such as eligible visas, it may be more challenging for international students to secure an internship in Australia after graduating compared to domestic students.

 For medical schools in New Zealand, there are two types of places available: domestic and international.
-Domestic places are akin to CSPs in Australia in that the government subsidises the tuition fees, and students can expect to pay around $15,000 per year for years 2-6.
+Domestic places are akin to CSPs in Australia in that the government subsidises the tuition fees, and students can expect to pay around $15,000 per year for years 2-6 (first year fee is ~$8,000).
 Currently, permanent residents and citizens of New Zealand and Australia are considered as domestic students in New Zealand.
-International students can expect to pay around $80,000 or more per year for years 2-6.
-For both domestic and international students, the tuition fee in the first year is roughly half of those in years 2-6.
+International students can expect to pay around $80,000-$90,000 per year for years 2-6 and ~$35,000 for the first year.
 It should be noted that like Australia, the prospect of getting an internship may be more difficult for international students in New Zealand, but graduates have an option of applying for residency positions in other countries.

 Currently, medical schools in Australia and New Zealand offer a number of different medical degrees (MD, MBBS, MBChB and MChD).
 All of these degrees are recognised by the Australian Medical Council (AMC) and allow you to undertake an internship at a hospital in Australia or New Zealand (i.e. they all enable you to become a medical doctor).

 One subtle difference between these degrees revolves around their recognition in the qualifications framework.
 The Australian Qualifications Framework (AQF) and New Zealand Qualifications Framework set out the “level” of education represented by a degree or qualification.
 Under both frameworks, Level 7 refers to a Bachelor’s degree and Level 9 refers to a Master’s degree.
-Traditionally, medical graduates were awarded a Level 7 qualification, but many Australian universities now offer a Level 9 qualification, that includes an increased scholarly (or research) component.
+Traditionally, medical graduates were awarded a Level 7 qualification, but many Australian universities with a postgraduate medical program now offer a Level 9 qualification.

 Here we summarise the different degrees: